warestack/platform/README.md

 When creating a PR, make sure to attach appropriate labels.
 This helps in categorizing and reviewing PRs efficiently:

-- `frontend`: For seeds related to frontend frameworks.
+- `frontend`: For PRs related to frontend frameworks.
-- `backend`: For backend-specific seeds.
+- `backend`: For PRs specific to backend implementations.
-- `data-processing`: For seeds focused on data processing techniques and tools.
+- `data-processing`: For PRs focused on data processing techniques and tools.
-- `ml/ai`: For seeds related to artificial intelligence and machine learning technologies.
+- `ml/ai`: For PRs related to artificial intelligence and machine learning technologies.
-- `infrastructure-as-code`: For seeds that include Terraform templates or other infrastructure as code components.
+- `infrastructure-as-code`: For PRs related to infrastructure templates and other IaC components.
+- `ci/cd`: For PRs related to continuous integration and delivery tools.
 - ... (you can extend this list based on the categories of seeds you anticipate)

 ## What Makes a Good Seed?